 Anyway, I left the campsite at 9am ish.
 The climbing kicked in almost immediately after the campsite and continued at roughly the same rate for the next three hours.
 I entered cloud at perhaps 600 metres and the views disappeared.
 Although armed with an OS map both in my hand and on the phone, map reading was a smug optional extra (as I can read a map and still cling to the dubious belief that anyone that knows how to read a map and stand on the side of a mountain studying one and pointing is a notch up the walking stick of coolness; I stress the word ‘dubious’).
 The optionalness of the map was because of two other factors.
 Firstly, the National Trust, who own the land, have seen fit to build a hiking motorway to the top.
 Secondly, the presence of many other people on the mountain walking in exactly the same direction as me.
 It wasn’t rocket science finding your way to the top or back down.
 It required no other skill than being able to walk up and down a rather steep gradient.
 It didn’t stop me pausing from time to time, however, to consult the map and point.

 The weather started to turn when I was nearing the summit.
 Everything was now shrouded in cloud so there was no view other than that of rocks seen through a lace curtain that got thicker the further away I looked.
 Then the drizzle started.
 Could it have been haling at the trig point?
 Perhaps.
-Along with perhaps half a dozen other hikers, I sheltered and scoffed a few snacks on the eastern side of the war memorial.
+Along with perhaps half a dozen other hikers, I sheltered and scoffed a few healthy snacks from Clearspring on the eastern side of the memorial.
 It is England’s highest (how could it not be?).
 The rain was increasingly hard, and horizontal.
 Viagra rain?
 But we didn’t really appreciate this until we started to shift away from the protected eastern side of the monument.
 (Think person-high roundhouse made from stone about the size of big circular rug from Ikea rather than plinth with a soldier standing on top.)
 Once we did move, everyone seemed to have one purpose in mind; to get to the bottom rather more quickly than they had come up.

 I smiled at the poor souls who were continuing to ascend in the rain and wind.
 Some asked how far it was.
 Some seemed determined to plough on regardless.
 Some were huddled in consultation with only one thing on the agenda: should we turn back?
 Some were men with maps and had points to prove… I did hear one woman try to console her teenage son: “Well I’ve told him I think we should turn back…”.
 She wasn’t, perhaps, appreciating the unstoppable force of nature that is created when a man, a map and a mountain come together in the same place.